A special thanks goes to Ms Marsha T. Ardila/SC Law Enforcement Officers Hall of Fame for all her in-

 1864 - Police salaries are increased and the number of police officers is raised to seventeen with plans to add eight more.
 The War between the States was raging and especially troublesome were the number of unlicensed bars selling alcohol.

-1865 - At a City Council meeting on February 7th, just ten days before the City of Columiba was set ablaze, twenty-two local citizens are fined at least $19.50 after being arrested for illegal alcohol sales.
-John Burdell is reappointed as the Chief of Police.
+1865 - At a City Council meeting on February 7th, just ten days before the City of Columbia was set ablaze, twenty-two local citizens are fined at least $19.50 after being arrested for illegal alcohol sales.

 1866 - Columbia is under military marshal law by the Federal Army.
 Crimes of petty larceny, burglary, drunk/disorderly and vagrancy have increased and with the army's permission the citizens of Columbia form a "City Guard".
 The guard was a self styled militia composed of males sixteen to sixty years of age and was used to patrol streets after the hours of darkness.

-1868 - On October 21, City Council approves the purchas of a sufficient number of tin shields, with the word "Police" painted thereon.
+1868 - On October 20, City Council approves the purchase of a sufficient number of tin shields, with the word "Police" painted thereon.
 The new shields are to be worn on the left breast by the police force whilst on duty.

 1878 - The general assembly of 1878 abolish the practice of public executions, (hangings).
 Under the act of 1878 the death penalty could only be inflicted on a criminal within the Jail enclosure.

 1882 - The Columbia Police start using bicycles for patrol duty.
 The police are also reimbursed when they have to pay a horse drawn hack driver, (taxi driver) to transport prisoners to jail.

 1890 - Police Officers worked 6 hours on, 6 hours off, 6 hours on, and 6 hours off.

 1894 - During this period of time the police officers were on duty for two six hour shifts each day, seven days per week.
 Chief Daly changed this duty schedule to one twelve hour shift per day, seven days per week.